The evolution of arbitration laws in francophone Africa (En)

 This country has two sets of rules related to arbitration.
 The first ones are subject to the decree of March 15th 1982 (34) also influenced by the former French Code of Civil Procedure.

 The second are regulated by the law of 28th November 1989 which creates a Court of International Arbitration on the model of the ICC Court of International Arbitration, in order to promote international arbitration in Togo (35).
 To date, no records on arbitration proceedings administered in Togo under the auspices of this Center have been brought to my attention.

 b) International sources of arbitration

-These concern both bilateral accords (i) and multilateral conventions (ii).
+These concern both bilateral agreements (i) and multilateral conventions (ii).

 Following the independence of the early sixties, France signed a great number of accords with its former colonies.
-They relate to co-operation in the field of justice and the enforcement in one state of judgements handed down in another state.
-They also contain special provisions regarding the recognition and enforcement of awards made in one country and “imported” into the contracting country (36) .
+They relate to co-operation in the field of justice and the enforcement in one state of judgments handed down in another state.
+They also contain special provisions regarding the recognition and enforcement of awards made in one country and "imported" into the contracting country (36).

-Although very useful in practice, these accords are not specific to arbitration, as they are generally limited to reference to provisions of the New York Convention.
+Although very useful in practice, these agreements are not specific to arbitration, as they are generally limited to reference to provisions of the New York Convention.